tonyho/app-framework-binder/doc/afb-bindings-writing.md

 When an API/VERB is called, afb-daemon constructs a request object.
-Then it passes this request object to the implementation function corresponding to requested method, this within attached API plugin.
+Then it passes this request object to the implementation function corresponding to requested method, this within attached API binding.

 An implementation function receives a request object that is used to: get arguments of the request, send answer, store session data.

-A plugin MUST set an answer to every received requests.
+A binding MUST set an answer to every received requests.

 Nevertheless it is not mandatory to set the answer before returning from API/VERB implementing function.